By LMI Sales Manager, Chris Herrod

 I was happy to oblige but the mood grew steadily gloomier as I delved into these questions.
-I suppose people would like to cast blame at some “foreign super power”, the ubiquitous veneer manufacturers or the large guitar factories.
+I suppose people would like to cast blame at some “foreign superpower”, the ubiquitous veneer manufacturers or the large guitar factories.
 Many consider them guilty of cornering the market and making it hard on “the little guy”.
 True, these forces are at play as they have always been, but their influence is actually diminishing.
-Wherever the blame my lie, the essential problem that needs to be addressed is that there are very few trees left in the world’s forests.
+Wherever the blame may lie, the essential problem that needs to be addressed is that there are very few trees left in the world’s forests.
 Needless to say, our consumption of these woods will in no way help the situation, even if harvesting is done in the most conscientious way possible.
 Gloomy.

 Waiting for someone to stumble across a large stand of wide, old-growth Cocobolo trees?
 A hidden Hawaiian oasis of Koa?
 A lost Alaskan island crowded with ancient Spruce trees?
 I am sorry to say that this is not likely to happen.
 Even where the species is healthy (Koa, for example) the scarcity of trees that are large (old) enough and figured enough to satisfy the instrument market is down to very, very few.
 Young Koa trees are growing, and much faster than many other tropical species grow -but can you wait 80 years?

 Buying wood that has been harvested and/or exported illegally is simply commonplace throughout the instrument making world.
 Luthiers have pulled the wool over their own eyes, naively and wishfully thinking “that the wonderful guy selling me tonewood wouldn’t be involved in anything sketchy”.
-And is hard not to succomb to the sizable market forces that “demand” the use of rare, often illegal and often endangered, exotic species in their instruments.
+And is hard not to succumb to the sizable market forces that “demand” the use of rare, often illegal and often endangered, exotic species in their instruments.

 Certainly, doing the research and practicing the scrutiny of one’s suppliers that the law unequivocally requires (the dreaded Lacey Act) is hard work, performed in murky waters.
 Based on LMI’s experience, this scrutiny often leads to a familiar conclusion: this beautiful wood being offered by this noble old company is not perfectly legal.
 Are the laws unfair?
 Well, the stories of unfair enforcement are widely known, but the gist of the law has a pretty simple ethical basis.
 Briefly, the law states that no woods, domestic or foreign, old or new, shall be purchased if they were not harvested, sold and/or exported in accordance with the laws of all applicable countries.